apetenchea/cdroot/source/_posts/sivananda-yoga-teachers-training-course.md

 **Friday**
 8:00 - 9:00 personal training (workout)
 A bit more random, depending on how I felt during the week and what me and my trainer decide to focus on.
 Usually, we try to fine-tune some of the exercises.
-If I feel there's a muscle group that needs more attention, my training would come up with suitable exercises to target that area.
+If I feel there's a muscle group that needs more attention, my trainer would come up with suitable exercises to target that area.
 Or, if I don't make it to the group class on Thursday, we might do a leg workout.